CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ## **Admin and Receiver**
-PegKeepers have a `admin` and `receiver` address.
-Committing a new `admin` or `receiver` requires the corresponding commit functions to be called, actions that can only be performed by the current admin.
-Subsequently, the newly committed admin or receiver has to apply these changes within a timespan of 3 * 86400 seconds, corresponding to a window of three days.
-If an attempt is made to apply these changes after this deadline, the action will fail.
+PegKeepers have an `admin` and a `receiver`.
+Both of these variables can be altered by calling the respective admin-guarded functions, but such changes must first be approved by a DAO vote.
+After approval, the newly designated admin or receiver is required to apply these changes within a timeframe of `3 * 86400` seconds, which equates to a window of *three days*.
+Should there be an attempt to implement these changes after this period, the function to apply the changes will revert.

 ### `admin`